Youth in Action: Request for Proposals

 • make the grants to the selected agency.

-Past Recipients of YIA Grants have included, among others, Vareity Care, Northcare, St. Anthony's Foundation, Youth and Family Services, Teen Recovery Solutions, the Mental Health Association of Central Oklahoma (teen suicide prevention), Deaconess Adoption and Pregnancy Center (new furniture for waiting room and materials for classes), City Rescue Mission (musical instruments for the teen center), the Oklahoma County Juvenile Center (funding for a life skills program), The Children’s Center (a handheld computer for communication by non-verbal children), and Boys and Girls Clubs of Oklahoma County (funding for the Smart Moves drug resistance program).
+Past Recipients of YIA Grants have included, among others, Variety Care, Northcare, St. Anthony's Foundation, Youth and Family Services, Teen Recovery Solutions, the Mental Health Association of Central Oklahoma (teen suicide prevention), Deaconess Adoption and Pregnancy Center (new furniture for waiting room and materials for classes), City Rescue Mission (musical instruments for the teen center), the Oklahoma County Juvenile Center (funding for a life skills program), The Children’s Center (a handheld computer for communication by non-verbal children), and Boys and Girls Clubs of Oklahoma County (funding for the Smart Moves drug resistance program).

 Please note that agencies will not be eligible to receive Youth in Action grants two years in a row.